kamilkisiela/graphql-inspector/website/docs/recipes/environments.md

         annotations: false
 ```

-In the example above, every enironment has a webhook and slack notifications enabled but in case of Production environemnt, Slack has a differrent url.
+In the example above, every environment has a webhook and Slack notifications enabled but in case of Production environment, Slack has a different url.
 The Preview environment uses the global Slack but has annotation disabled.